SchoolOfCode/final-project-sla-ckers/volun-tinder/README.md

 ## Acknowledgments

 - React Tinder card component from Jakob Unnebäck
-- Chris Meah and all at School of Code for taking us on a mad journey -
+- Chris Meah, Ben Lee and all at School of Code for taking us on a mad journey
--